relay-integrations/relay-gcp-bigquery/steps/datatransfer-config-create/README.md

-# gcp-bigquery-step-table-insert
+# gcp-bigquery-step-datatransfer-config-create

-This GCP BigQuery step container inserts a new table with a given name.
-For more information, check out [GCP documentation here](https://cloud.google.com/bigquery/docs/reference/rest/v2/tables/insert).
+This GCP BigQuery step container creates a new transferConfig for the GCP BigQuery Data Transfer Service.
+This is most often used for scheduled queries.
+For more information, check out [GCP BigQuery Data Transfer Service documentation here](https://cloud.google.com/bigquery-transfer/docs/introduction).